GreengagePlum/translatex/docs/source/index.md

 - Straight forward design, easy to tinker with the program's source code to customize its behavior
 - Easy to install and run with simple instructions and CLI
 - Debug option to have a peek at inner workings after the operation
-- The core program apart from the API call is idempotent and preserves the original text from a LaTeX stand point after any manipulation
+- The core program apart from the API call is idempotent and preserves the original text from a LaTeX standpoint after any manipulation
 - Correct resulting LaTeX, which compiles and has working references